 Aruna Asaf Ali was the first mayor of Delhi.

 Q3.
-Who Were Known As “The Political Children Of Gandhi But Recent Students Of Karl Marx”?
+Who was known as “The Political Children of Gandhi But Recent Students of Karl Marx”?

 Leaders like Arun Asaf Ali and Jayaprakash Narayan were called so as they advocated for revolution rather than pertaining discussions on violence and non-violence.